socketry/utopia/README.md

 - `Utopia::Localization`: Non-intrusive localization of resources.
 - `Utopia::Controller`: Dynamic behaviour with recursive execution.
 - `Utopia::Content`: XML-style template engine with powerful tag behaviours.
-- `Utopia::Session::EncryptedCookie`: Session storage using an encrypted cookie.
+- `Utopia::Session`: Session storage using an encrypted cookie.

 The implementation of Utopia is considered thread-safe and reentrant.
 However, this does not guarantee that the code YOU write will be so.